projectcalico/calico/networking/change-block-size.md

 ### Concepts

-#### Best practices
+#### Change the IP pool block size

+By default, the {{site.prodname}} IPAM block size for an IP pool is /26.
+To expand from the default size /26, lower the `blockSize` (for example, /24).
+To shrink the `blockSize` from the default /26, raise the number (for example, /28).

-**Determine IP pool block size before installing {{site.prodname}}**
+#### Best practice: change IP pool block size before installation

-Because the `blockSize` field cannot be edited directly after installation, you must use a three-step process after installation to change `blockSize` to mimimize disruptions to pod connectivity.
+Because the `blockSize` field cannot be edited directly after {{site.prodname}} installation, it is best to change the IP pool block size prior to installation to minimize disruptions to pod connectivity.

 ### Before you begin...

 **Required**

 - Verify that you are using {{site.prodname}} IPAM.
-  This guide is only relevant if you are using Calico IPAM.
+  This guide is relevant only if you are using Calico IPAM.

   ssh to one of your Kubernetes nodes and view the CNI configuration.